 Using a saw with unsharpened or pointless blades might be the cause of kickbacks.
 Using unsharpened blades require more pressure to cut the wood which greatly increase the chances of pinching.
 The blade might pinch into the wooden boards, causing it to stuck in it.
 As a result the higher pressure on the saw may cause it to move backward.

-Recommended Circular Saw Blade Sharpner: Edeardda Circular Saw Blade Sharpener (220V)
+Recommended Circular Saw Blade Sharpener: Edeardda Circular Saw Blade Sharpener (220V)

 2. Over Usage Of Saw